 I have much to thank Ryan for.
 He makes me incredibly proud every day in life.
 Transition has brought many challenges and continues to.
 It has also brought many opportunities for both myself and Ryan to share our experiences, build resilience and learn constantly.
 No matter what the challenges we deal with them.
 We always look for the positives first, what worked well and then what could work better.
 My role is supporting Ryan, encouraging him to try new things in life, ensuring he is safe doing so, letting him learn as he goes and grows in life.

 We use exercise to help with stress and to bring calm to our lives.
 I’m lucky I get to work with Ryan to do this.
 Thanks to ILF Transition Fund helping Ryan to fund his passion for Wing Tsjun he’s now inspired me to try kung Fu and I’m currently taking part in self-defence workshops for women being run by Ryan’s club at Wing Tsjun Glasgow.
 I owe a lot to you Ryan.
-It’s important that organisations support people to have their voices heard, hopefully this will encourage others to do the same.
+It’s important that organisations support people to have their voices heard, hopefully this will encourage others to do the same.”

-Read Ryan’s story on our website
+Read Ryan’s story, and other Humans of Scotland stories, on our website